-Learn more about Dr. Lakdawala and the APhA-APPM Preceptor SIG!
+Learn more about Dr. Lehman and the APhA-APPM Diabetes Management SIG!

 The advice I give to student pharmacists considering graduate school is … to take advantage of your time and resources in pharmacy school by exploring the wide variety of pharmacy-related careers.
 If you’re anything like me, it is unlikely you entered pharmacy school with a good understanding of them all.
 Finding your optimal career takes hard work that involves planning, calculated risks, and reflection, but is a worthwhile investment in your future.
 Set up meetings with professors and graduate students to discuss their experiences, seek out opportunities to take part in research, and take the APhA Career Pathway Evaluation Program for Pharmacy Professionals on pharmacist.com.
 Your future self will thank you.